perspector/Pihole-404/README.md

 &emsp; Pihole-404 to the rescue!
 This simple script will add a button that lets you email the admin.
 This email will be read by an automatic python script and the domain will be whitelisted!
 And on top of all that, it makes the 404 page look very nice!

 ## Step 1: Install Pihole and Get it Working
-&esmp; Head over to https://github.com/pi-hole/pi-hole
+&emsp; Head over to https://github.com/pi-hole/pi-hole

 ## Step 2: Enable Less Secure App Access
-&esmp; If you are using Gmail, you need to enable less secure app access to your google account [here](https://myaccount.google.com/lesssecureapps).
+&emsp; If you are using Gmail, you need to enable less secure app access to your google account [here](https://myaccount.google.com/lesssecureapps).
 I am not sure about other providers as I have not tried them.

 ## Step 3: Set up the Repo and Install
-&esmp; On the Raspberry Pi, Clone this repository:\
+&emsp; On the Raspberry Pi, Clone this repository:\
     git clone https://github.com/BennyThePythonCoder/Pihole-404.git \
 Navigate to the project folder:\
     cd Pihole-404 \